olekuhlmann/CoffeeManagementSystem/README.md

 Upon entering the web application for the first time, you will be prompted to enter the ```SECRET_PASSWORD``` used above.
 A secure token will be saved in the browser for 90 days to allow access without entering the password.

 For deployment to a hosting service, replace the appropiate HTTP endpoints in the frontend & backend and follow the necessary steps outlined by the hosting service.
 The CMS is deployed to AWS with an API Gateway, serverless Lambda function, and PostgreSQL database.
+The frontend is hosted using GitHub Pages.

 ## Demo